Calendar

 The Ren Park Commission got approval to hire Converse Marketing for “various initiatives” to market the area.
 This resulted in no small amount of discussion regarding what should be included in that marketing material.
 The adjacent neighborhoods didn’t specifically enter into the discussion, as Monday’s Word on the Street column suggested.

 It was kind of funny.
-First-district councilman Clyde Gulley complained that the marketing pieces were limited to areas within the Ren Park boundaries, but then second-district councilwoman Barbara Van Auken pointed out that Gulley was invited to present his concerns to the commission and never showed.
+First-district councilman Clyde Gulley complained that the marketing pieces were limited to areas within the Ren Park boundaries, but then second-district councilwoman Barbara Van Auken pointed out that Gulley was invited to present his concerns to the commission and never showed, use social media to get sales.
 Then at-large councilman Gary Sandberg pointed out that areas outside of the Ren Park boundaries in fact are included in the Ren Park marketing materials.
 Gulley, not one to let the facts confuse him, continued to complain about the same thing and voted against the item.

 Sandberg also voted against the item, although I never could figure out why exactly.
 At-large councilman George Jacob was the last dissenting vote.
 He wasn’t against this marketing per se, but felt that the council needed to have a more comprehensive approach to marketing — that they weren’t spending limited tax dollars in the most strategic way.